 We have significant experience representing clients against major corporations like Sanofi in large-scale, complex litigation and class-action lawsuits.
 We also have particular experience in cases involving dangerous drugs, dangerous medical devices and other defective products.
 These cases are unlike ordinary personal injury and wrongful death claims, and asserting your legal rights effectively requires experienced legal representation.

 Our trial verdicts and settlement results speak for themselves.
 The following is just a small sampling of some of the recent settlements and verdicts we have secured for our clients:

 Our firm is handling all Zantac cancer claims on a contingency-fee basis. .
 As our client, you do not have to pay anything unless your claim is successful; and, if we win a settlement or verdict on your behalf, your legal fees and costs will simply be deducted from your award.
 Our representation is truly risk-free, and you are guaranteed to not have to pay anything out of pocket.

-If you or a member of our family has been diagnosed with cancer after taking Zantac for any period of time, we encourage you to contact for a free initial consultation.
-Our attorneys can assess your legal rights; and, if you have a claim, we can file a lawsuit against Sanofi on your behalf.
-To learn more, call our firm at 518-463-7784, or request a free consultation online and one of our attorneys will be in touch shortly.
+If you or a member of your family has been diagnosed with cancer after taking Zantac for any period of time, we encourage you to contact for a free initial consultation.
+Our attorneys can assess your legal rights and, if you have a claim, we can file a lawsuit against Sanofi on your behalf.
+To learn more, call our firm at (518) 463-7784 or contact us online and one of our attorneys will be in touch shortly.